YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The consultation has to answer two questions separately.
 How much of the current loss is likely to recover with time or medical correction?
 How much represents stable permanent thinning that donor grafts can improve?
 If those questions are mixed together, the plan becomes too aggressive or too vague.

-For example, a patient with low ferritin may be actively shedding and also have androgenetic hair loss.
+For example, low ferritin can create active shedding and also sit beside androgenetic hair loss.
 Correcting ferritin may not restore every weak area, but it can make the true pattern clearer.
 I treat low ferritin or anemia before a hair transplant as a planning issue, not only a laboratory number.

 What if thyroid disease or postpartum shedding is involved?

 The same principle applies after pregnancy.
-Postpartum shedding can be dramatic, and it can make a patient feel that surgery is urgently needed.
+Postpartum shedding can be dramatic, and it can make surgery feel urgent.
 Most of the time, the safer first step is to let the shedding settle, review breastfeeding and medication questions safely, and then decide whether the remaining pattern is truly surgical.
-The dedicated page on postpartum hair loss and hair transplant timing goes deeper into that specific situation.
+The dedicated page on postpartum hair loss and hair transplant timing goes deeper into that situation.

 Weight loss is another common trigger.
 After bariatric surgery or rapid weight change, protein intake, ferritin, vitamins, general health, and shedding stability all matter.
 If the body is still adjusting, a transplant can be technically possible but strategically unwise.
 The timing logic is similar to the one I use when planning a hair transplant after weight loss surgery.